Links that may be of interest in meeting future threats facing our communities.

+Planning Portal Papers.
 Now that Swale Borough Council have confirmed the need for this mega-development to include an Environmental Impact Assessment (EIA), we must watch and wait.
-They will have to develop detailed proposals on highways matters.
+The developers will have to develop detailed proposals on highways matters.
 KCC and Transport England will lead on whether they feel the road infrastructure can support the proposals.
 SBC will have to unravel the balance between housing needs and the 'harm' done to the local environment through the addition of traffic along the A2 and into the four AQMAs (Sittingbourne, Greenstreet, Ospringe).